Policy Priorities

 At WPSR, we advocate for a balanced tax code where the wealthiest among us pay what they truly owe to our communities and we’re able to fully fund vital social programs to keep our communities healthy.
 In the past few years, we’ve made significant strides towards balancing our upside-down tax code: we passed the historic Capital Gains Tax and were able to fully fund the Working Families Tax Credit.
 These were incredible wins, but there is still much more work to do!

-The Working Families Tax Credit Age Expansion: Sponsored by Rep. Thai and Sen. Saldaña, this bill would allow all qualified applicants 18-24 to receive the Working Families Tax Credit.
+• The Working Families Tax Credit Age Expansion (HB 1214): Sponsored by Rep. Thai, this bill would allow all qualified applicants 18 and older to receive the Working Families Tax Credit.
 Currently, unless an applicant has at least one dependent, they must be ages 25-64.
+While this specific legislation did not pass, the WFTC age expansion was included in the final Millionaires Tax legislation which is now law in WA!

-The Washington Future Fund Pilot (Baby Bonds): Sponsored by Sen. Trudeau and Rep. Stonier, the WA Future Fund would deposit funds into an account for each baby in WA that received Medicaid before their first birthday.
+• The Washington Future Fund Pilot (Baby Bonds): The WA Future Fund would deposit funds into an account for each baby in WA that received Medicaid before their first birthday.
 These funds would grow over 18+ years and could be withdrawn when the babies reach adulthood for wealth building activities.
 Baby bonds programs are designed to disrupt generational poverty and reduce racial and geographic wealth gaps.
-In 2025, the bill was a proposed pilot program where 40 adults who would have qualified for baby bonds as infants receive a grant to use on wealth building activities.
+A pilot was proposed in 2025 and we look forward to supporting efforts to move towards the goal of a WA baby bonds program as feasible in 2027.